 You might be wondering, what is the difference between 304 and 316 stainless steel?
-These two type of stainless steel are both commonly used and share many properties, for example:
+These two types of stainless steel are both commonly used and share many properties, for example:

 However, both 304 stainless steel and 316 stainless steel have additional individual key advantages, and there are various reasons to choose one over the other, depending on your application.

-When comparing 304 vs 316 stainless steel, bear in mind the following key differences:
+When comparing 304 to 316 stainless steel, bear in mind the following key differences:

-Choose stainless steel 304 where this meets the needs of your application for an affordable, high quality solution.
+If the needs of your application are met, choose stainless steel 304 for an affordable, high quality solution.